projectcalico/calico/docs/FAQ.md

 ## Can a guest container have multiple networked IP addresses?
 Yes.
 You can add IP addresses using the `calicoctl container <CONTAINER> ip (add|remove) <IP>` command.

+## Why isn't the `-p` flag on `docker run` working as expected?
+Simply put, you don't need this flag with Calico and so Calico doesn't support it.

+The `-p` flag tells Docker to set up port mapping to connect a port on the Docker host to a port on your container.
+This is useful because with Docker bridge networking, the container's IP address isn't reachable outside the host.
+But with Calico, the container's IP address is reachable not only within your cluster, but outside as well (see later questions for more detail).

+If you're used to running your containers like this

+    docker run -d -p 8080:80 myhttpserver

+and then accessing them via `<docker-host-ip>:8080`, you can instead run

+    docker run -d --publish-service myhttpserver.mynetwork.calico myhttpserver

+and then access via `<container-ip>:80`.
+No more ephemeral ports, or port conflicts over which container gets to bind to port 80 (or any other port)!

 ## How do I get network traffic into and out of my Calico cluster?
 The recommended way to get traffic to/from your Calico network is by peering to your existing data center L3 routers using BGP and by assigning globally